-The protests in Portland have ebbed and flowed for the past seven weeks, and are now back to peak crowds as baton wielding Federal officers sent by Trump have stepped into the fight, supposedly to protect the U.S. courthouse.
+The protests in Portland have ebbed and flowed for the past seven weeks, and are now back to peak crowds as baton wielding Federal officers, sent by Trump, have stepped into the fight, supposedly to protect the U.S. courthouse.
 I can’t think about much else these days.
 I go to sleep and wake up with it.
-It has detonated the air with the deafening flashbangs, thick clouds of tear gas, and pepper bullets.
+It has detonated the air with deafening flashbangs, thick clouds of tear gas, and pepper bullets.
 Worst of all, protesters are getting dragged into unmarked vehicles – minivans and SUVs for god’s sake.

-Once videos showed the brutal and outsized response of federal Homeland Security agents terrorizing peaceful protesters, a new wave of outrage shook the city.
+When videos showed the brutal and outsized response of federal Homeland Security agents terrorizing peaceful protesters, a new wave of outrage shook the city.
 Crowds of protesters returned to the downtown streets.
-In a miraculous vision of intrepid power, a young woman took off her clothes and calmly stood her ground wearing nothing but a face mask and beanie.
+In a miraculous vision of intrepid power, a young woman took off her clothes and calmly stood her ground, wearing nothing but a face mask and beanie.
 The feds shot pepper bullets at her feet, and then turned tail and withdrew.
 She calmly walked away like the goddess she was.
 I was stunned.
 The power of the feminine, so stark and real, and so uplifting in a dark time.

 Then came the moms.
 First by the dozen, then hundreds, and now we’re back to thousands of people thronging together on the streets.
 Moms wearing yellow, holding large yellow peace symbols and sunflowers, sweatshirts tied firmly around their waists.
 Moms speaking up for the youth, magnifying Black lives and Black voices, and answering George Lloyd’s call for Mama.

 Moms carrying signs scolding as only a mother can, “Think about your sad choices. — Mom.”